What is Psychoeducation?

 Your safety and security is our first priority.
-While we are now scheduling in-office visits, we continue to offer appointments in which we provide remote services via video conference using your smartphone, tablet, laptop, or computer.
-You do not need to download any special software to participate.
-We will send you a link to use to reach us at the time of your appointment.
-To schedule a telehealth appointment from your home or for more information, call us at 973-850-4622.
+While we are now scheduling in-office visits, we continue to offer appointments in which we provide remote services via video conference when appropriate and necessary.
+To schedule an appointment, or for more information, call us at 973-850-4622.

 COMPONENTS OF PSYCHOEDUCATION AT THE CRCNJ

 Our psychoeducation series is comprised of three general topics:

 Coping with emotional changes for patients, family members and caregivers